 Take the ultimate family beach holiday, combining the golden sand beaches of Costa Rica with a turtle conservation trip you’ll never forget.
 Step off the beaten track and into a remote paradise, living on unspoiled beaches alongside friendly locals, helping to protect both baby and adult turtles from extinction.

-Dates: Annually from July 1st – December 15th
+Dates: Early July – mid December

 Immerse yourself and your family in traditional Costa Rica, living in a remote village community alongside one of the most stunning stretches of beach that the country has to offer.
-Join a conservation team working to protect both nesting and hatching turtles off the Pacific Coast, working together to protect this endangered species.

 Costa Rica, the meaning of which in English is “Rich Coast”, is home to stretches of lush turtle nesting beaches.
 Despite these safe havens, the turtle population here is in rapid decline thanks to natural predation from animals, industrial fishing and the selling of turtle shell products.
 Because of this, all turtle species from the Pacific Coast are, to some degree, in danger of becoming extinct.